houstonhaynes/AD4SDocs/00c CAP Theorem On A Gradient.md

 ## Redistributing Risk

-A key insight of AD4S is that architectural choices don't eliminate risk—they redistribute it.
+A key insight of AD4S is that architectural choices don't eliminate risk, they redistribute it.
 When you choose a particular balance of CAP properties, you're deciding where to accept vulnerability and where to ensure guarantees.

 For example, choosing consistency over availability means accepting the risk of temporary service interruptions to ensure data integrity.
 Conversely, prioritizing availability over consistency means accepting the risk of working with potentially stale data to ensure continuous operation.
 Anyone who has posted to a social media application, only for it to 'disappear' until moments (or minutes) later has seen this compromise in real time.